Red-tailed Hawks

 Photo credit: Pete Bloom (all rights reserved)

-• The most common large raptor in southwestern California.
+The most commonly observed large raptor in the United States.

 RESEARCH